EXPERIENCE

 2767 Hwy 15, Portland

-This former Anglican Church is typical in size and style of early rural churches along the Rideau Canal (Gothic Revival), but uniquely built with local Nepean sandstone.
-It features a high gabled and metal covered roof, plain wooden trim on eaves and verges, eight narrow, stained-glass pointed windows capped with voussoirs, the corners trimmed with stone quoins, a red steeple on the front façade, long vents on the steeple with semi-circular heads, and a double-leafed door located at the base of the steeple with pointed transom light.
-The church sits high on Portland Hill, overlooking the Village of Portland and Big Rideau Lake, on a half-acre donated by Mr. & Mrs. William Homer Sherwood, one of Portland’s first farmers.
+This Portland landmark is a charming example of a mid-nineteenth century rural church.
+The former Anglican Church is typical in size and style of early rural churches along the Rideau Canal (Gothic Revival), but uniquely built with local Nepean sandstone.
+It features a high gabled and metal covered roof, buttressed walls, plain wooden trim on eaves and verges, eight narrow, stained-glass pointed windows capped with voussoirs, the corners trimmed with stone quoins, a red steeple on the front façade, long vents on the steeple with semi-circular heads, and a double-leaved door located at the base of the steeple with pointed transom light.
+The church sits high on Portland Hill, overlooking the Village of Portland and Big Rideau Lake, on a half-acre donated by William Homer Sherwood and family, one of Portland’s first farmers.
 Construction was quickly completed in 1861 by local tradesmen William Willoughby (stonemason) and J. Horton and J. Earl (carpenters).
 In 1868 more land was obtained for a cemetery.
+Now, operated by the Portland on the Rideau Historical Society, it’s haven for community events, live music and much more.

 Wood Mausoleum & Cemetery